WHERE DO WE STAND?

 The Point-in-Time Count occurs nation-wide, as directed by the U.S. Department of Housing and Urban Development (HUD).
 Hundreds of local volunteers comb the community to identify people who are experiencing homelessness on that particular day.

-Due to the COVID-19 pandemic, the 2021 PIT Count was not carried out.
+Due to the COVID-19 pandemic, the 2021 and 2022 PIT Counts were not carried out.